Eric P. Newman: Education and career

+Numismatics

+His interest in coins began at the age of seven, when his grandfather gave him an 1859 Indian Head cent.
+When he was ten years old, he would visit Burdette Johnson's coin store in Downtown St. Louis every couple of weeks; Johnson became his friend and mentor.

 While attending MIT, Newman became slightly acquainted with E. H. R. Green, himself a coin collector.
 Newman and other students were given the use of Green's private radio station at Round Hill, Massachusetts, to follow Rear Admiral Richard E. Byrd's first Antarctic expedition (1928–1930).
 After Green died in 1936, Newman raised $600 from his family and purchased some currency notes from the estate.
 After he told Burdette Johnson about it, Johnson put up the money to buy most of Green's collection, including the only five known 1913 Liberty Head nickels.
-Newman's favorite coin, however, was a unique 1792 pattern in gold that he believed was owned by George Washington.
+Newman's favorite coin, however, was a unique 1792 pattern in gold that is believed to have been presented to George Washington and carried in his pocket.

+In 1938, Newman became vice president of the Missouri Numismatic Society.
+In 1939, he was appointed Secretary-Treasurer of the Central States Numismatics Society.

+In a 1977 article in The Numismatist, Newman shed light on previously unrecognized contributions of Robert Morris, one of the Founding Fathers of the United States and a major financial backer during the American Revolutionary War.
+According to Newman's New York Times obituary, after the United States gained its independence, the wealthy Morris sustained the government of the young nation during a "grave fiscal crisis" by issuing "vast quantities of notes in denominations from $20 to $100" backed by his own personal credit.

+In 2010, he and Robert M. Peck, a curator at the Academy of Natural Sciences of Drexel University in Philadelphia, reported their discovery of an 1824 $3 New Jersey banknote bearing the image of a heath hen.
+Antiques magazine stated, after conducting research, that this was "almost certainly the earliest published illustration of a bird by John James Audubon."

 Newman wrote over 13 numismatic books.
 He is known for his pioneering study The Early Paper Money of America (1967), which remains the standard work on the subject and has entered its fifth edition.
 Other written works include The 1776 Continental Currency Coinage: Varieties of the Fugio Cent (1952), The Fantastic 1804 Dollar (1962) and U.S. Coin Scales and Counterfeit Coin Detectors (2000).